PhilippeBekaert/hdspeconf/doc/AIOPro.md

 **S/PDIF Out**

 - "Optical": output S/PDIF on the TOSLINK output connector (otherwise used for ADAT output).
+If not selected, S/PDIF output is generated on the red RCA connector on the digital audio breakout cable.
 - "Professional": select professional S/PDIF output.
 If not selected, "Consumer" S/PDIF output is generated.

 **Word Clk Out**